MasaCMS/documentation/06_deprecations/01_list_of_deprecations.md

 The following functionality is deprecated as of Masa CMS 7.5

+## Support for Non BCrypt Passwords

+The support of not using BCrypt Passwords with the setting `bcryptpasswords=false` in the settings.ini.cfm is deprecated.
+Please use BCrypt to hash your passwords.
+When updating this setting to `true`, bear in mind that you will need to reset all your passwords on your Masa installation.
+You can use the 'Forget your password?' functionality for this.
+The old non-bcrypt way of hashing passwords is obsolete and will be removed in the future.

 ## Support for LegacySessions

 The support of legacysession with the setting `uselegacysessions=true` in the settings.ini.cfm is deprecated.